CaptainChicky/Oomycota/readme.md

 The python file uses mutagen to read ID3 tags and extract embedded album art, so you need to `pip install mutagen`.
 That's really the only requirement though so no pip install requirements.txt type shit is needed :p...
 And i should note its a bit finicky like if you want to reset your tracks.json you either delete it, or like if you wanna reset a specific track you have to delete the entry and then re-load it using the gui.

+### Main screen page

-Here is the overview of the main display page (keep in mind this is a static soundcloud replacement so ive been trying to get it to look/feel as close as possible):
+keep in mind this is a static soundcloud replacement so ive been trying to get it to look/feel as close as possible

 The main screen shows your full track list.
 Each track displays cover art (or a generated gradient placeholder based on the title), title, artist, album, a favorite button, and duration.
 Clicking a track starts playback and builds a queue from all visible tracks starting at that position downwards.
 Playlist selection buttons at the top let you filter the track list: All, Favorites (auto-generated when you have any), and any custom playlists defined in tracks.json.
 Selecting a chip filters the view and scopes the queue.
 Playlists show their cover art image if one was assigned through the manager, falling back to the emoji icon.
 There's a heart button on every track, in the full player, and in the context menu.
 These are stored in localStorage and persist across sessions, and automatically generate the favorites playlist icon above for selection.